Iterated club shooting and the stationary-logic constructible model: Introduction and preliminaries

-These results should be contrasted with the case of $C^{*}$ -- the model constructed from the cofinality $\omega$ logic. $C^{*}$ is contained in $C(\aa)$, but in \cite{yaar-iterating-Cstar} we show that having a model with a descending sequence of iterated $C^{*}$ is equiconsistent with the existence of an inner model with a measurable cardinal, while here we obtain such models and even more over $L$.
-This further demonstrate the difference in the expressive power of stationary-logic with respect to the $\omega$-cofinality quantifier.
+These results should be contrasted with the case of $C^{*}$ -- the model constructed from the cofinality $\omega$ logic. $C^{*}$ is contained in $C(\aaa)$, but in \cite{Yaar-IteratingCofinalityoConstructible2023} we show that having a model with a descending sequence of iterated $C^{*}$ is equiconsistent with the existence of an inner model with a measurable cardinal, while here we obtain such models and even more over $L$.
+This further demonstrates the difference in expressive power between stationary logic and the cofinality-$\omega$ quantifier.